ioda-net/geo-infra/docs/user/configuration-portal.rst

     "backgroundLayers": ["voidLayer", "landuse"]

-- ``langs``: the list of language for which this topic is available.
+- ``langs``: the list of languages for which this topic is available.
 For instance:

   .. code:: json